harmony-one/h/progress/alaina-furstenberg.md

 2024 Q4 Review

-This quarter, I focused on expanding content creation capabilities, enhancing co-marketing efforts, and boosting audience engagement.

-I learned Descript to create engaging videos for projects like ElonxCountry and JensenxCountry, and explored new animation techniques by integrating Pika with MidJourney.
-Additionally, I manually animated in Jitter to create graphics for PumpONE as well as the crypto n ai newsletters.
+This quarter, I focused on expanding content creation, enhancing co-marketing efforts, and boosting audience engagement.
+I learned Descript to produce videos for projects like ElonxCountry and JensenxCountry and explored new animation techniques by integrating Pika with MidJourney.
+Additionally, I manually animated graphics in Jitter for PumpONE and the crypto and AI newsletters.
+To support PumpONE, I joined weekly development syncs and contributed to writing disclaimers and documentation for its upcoming launch.

-I led co-marketing campaigns with Pear AI, Kings and Quests, ONE Show, Band Protocol, FlappyH1, RMC, CoinGecko, ElonxCountry, and HeyEddie, driving collaborative growth across platforms.
-Our Twitter performance grew significantly, achieving 953,000 impressions, up 5% from the last three months.
-Engagement rised by 45%, reaching 50,000 total engagements, with 15.6K likes (+22%) and 3.1K reposts (+29%).

-I also wrote monthly newsletters highlighting team progress, community tweets, and founder insights.
-Using NotebookLM, I developed AI podcasts summarizing these updates, which were repurposed to provide additional content for YouTube and Substack.
+I led co-marketing campaigns with partners like Pear AI, Kings and Quests, ONE Show, Band Protocol, FlappyH1, RMC, CoinGecko, ElonxCountry, and HeyEddie, driving collaborative growth across platforms.
+Twitter performance grew significantly, reaching 953,000 impressions (+5%), 50,000 total engagements (+45%), 15.6K likes (+22%), and 3.1K reposts (+29%).
+I also wrote monthly newsletters showcasing team progress, community highlights, and founder insights.
+Using NotebookLM, I created AI podcast summaries of these updates, repurposing the content for YouTube and Substack.

-To support the PumpONE project, I joined weekly syncs with the development team.
-For the upcoming launch, I am assisting in writing disclaimers and documentation to ensure a smooth and compliant launch.

 ---